How Many SaaS Companies Are There? (2023)

 - The SaaS market is predicted to reach a valuation of $307 billion by 2026.

-For further detail and even more statistics, read on.
+For further details and even more statistics, read on.

 The latest data suggests that approximately 30,000 SaaS companies exist worldwide.